irakur-app/irakur/docs/CODINGSTYLE.md

 * Opening braces MUST be placed on a new line when opening a block, except when the block is the body of a lambda function.
 * Braces MUST be used even when there is only one statement in the block.
 * Lines MUST be wrapped at 120 characters.
-* When wrapping a function call, if the opening and closing parentheses are on separate lines, all parameters MUST be on separate lines and the first parameter MUST be on a new line.
+* When wrapping a function call or a function declaration, if the opening and closing parentheses are on separate lines, all parameters MUST be on separate lines and the first parameter MUST be on a new line.
 * When wrapping a line, commas MUST be placed at the end of wrapped lines, and operators MUST be at the beginning of the new lines.
 * There MUST NOT be a line break immediately after an equal sign.